Prashithshetty/Yaar-GPT/README.md

 few things to do
 1. download the models mentioned in the progrma through hugging face they are free
 2. create a folder and name it chat_sessions to store your previous interactions locally
+3. one last thing open the streamlit_app.py and use streamlit run command to run the code

 please feel free to improve my code